Matthewklop/EasyCan/README.md

 chmod +x easyCan.sh
 ./easyCan.sh
 ```
+EDIT "VCAN0" to your current device ex: "can0"
 --------------------------------------
 After install start editing file called "easyCan.sh"
 Don't be afraid there are a lot of comments for every line!